Rubeena-a/wisecow-demo/README.md

 ## Technologies Used

-- Docker
+- **Docker** – Containerizes the Wisecow application to ensure consistent environments.
-- Kubernetes
+- **Kubernetes** – Manages and orchestrates container deployment.
-- GitHub Actions
+- **GitHub Actions** – Automates CI/CD pipeline for building and pushing images.
-- Bash scripting
+- **Bash** – Used for system health monitoring scripts.
-- Python
+- **Python** – Used to check application availability.
-- KubeArmor
+- **KubeArmor** – Enforces runtime security policies inside containers.

 ---